Lanre Edun

-Olanrewaju Oladapo Edun is a Nigerian politician who served as a member representing the Abeokuta South Federal Constituency in the House of Representatives.
+Olanrewaju Oladapo Edunis a Nigerian politician who served as a member representing the Abeokuta South Federal Constituency in the House of Representatives.
 Born in 1961, he hails from Ogun State.
 He was elected into the House of Assembly at the 2019 elections under the All Progressives Congress (APC).
 He is currently serving as the Minister of Finance and Coordinating Minister of the Economy.